$\pi$-PIC: a framework for modular particle-in-cell developments and simulations: Solvers

 \subsection{Benchmark: Laser wake-field acceleration}

-PIC codes are widely used for the simulation of laser wakefield acceleration (LWFA).
+Particle-in-cell (PIC) codes are widely used for simulating laser wakefield acceleration (LWFA).
 Since its proposal \cite{tajima_laser_1979}, the acceleration technique has attracted much attention because it can sustain accelerating gradients that far exceed those produced by conventional accelerators \cite{esarey_physics_2009}, thereby enabling compact sources of relativistic particles.
+However, the complexity of the system makes analytical solutions largely intractable, rendering PIC simulations essential for investigating and understanding the underlying dynamics.

 In this section, we will benchmark simulations of LWFA using the energy-conserving solver\cite{gonoskov_jcp_2024} and the Fourier-Boris (FB) solver of $\pi$-PIC, comparing it against the well-established PIC-code Smilei \cite{derouillat_smilei_2018}.
 In particular, we will focus on performance at low-resolution.
 The FB solver is a standard spectral solver with a Boris particle-pusher.
-For simulations with Smilei we use the M4 maxwell solver \cite{lu_time-step_2020} since it exhibits reduced numerical dispersion, which slows down the propagation of electro-magnetic waves, compared to the standard FDTD solver.
-In contrast the energy-conserving and FB solver in $\pi$-PIC uses as spectral solver, which inherently avoids this problem.
+For simulations with Smilei, we use the M4 Maxwell solver \cite{lu_time-step_2020} since it exhibits reduced numerical dispersion, which, when not corrected for, slows down the propagation of electromagnetic waves.
+The energy-conserving and FB solver in $\pi$-PIC uses a spectral solver, which inherently avoids this problem.

-We begin by simulating the one-dimensional wakefield excitation that occurs when a laser interacts with a plasma density upramp..
+We begin by simulating the one-dimensional wakefield excitation that occurs when a laser interacts with a plasma density upramp.
 We employ a laser with wavelength $\lambda=\SI{1}{\micro\meter}$ and a Gaussian time-envelope spanning 30 laser cycles at full width half maximum (FWHM).
 The laser envelope has a peak amplitude $a_0=e|E|/(m_ec\omega)=4$, where $e$ denotes the electron charge, $E$ the electric field amplitude, $m_e$ the electron mass, $c$ the speed of light and $\omega$ the laser frequency.
 The plasma density ramps from 0 to $4\cdot10^{18}\,\text{cm}^{-3}$ in $2^{10}\lambda=\SI{1024}{\micro\meter}$.
 The simulations have a space step $\Delta x=\lambda/16$, time step $\Delta t=\lambda/(64c)$ and 8 particles per cell.

-The 1D simulations, shown in \cref{fig:1d} shows near excellent agreement except for a minor difference in the build up of the longitudinal electric field, see \cref{fig:1d}.c.
-However, the EC and FB solver shows absolute agreement.
+The 1D simulations comparing the Smilei M4 solver and the $\pi$-PIC solver show excellent overall agreement (see \cref{fig:1d}).
+The only noticeable discrepancy is a minor difference in the buildup of the longitudinal electric field, most clearly visible in \cref{fig:1d}.(c).
+Note that this difference appears only in the comparison between the Smilei and $\pi$-PIC solvers, and not between the two different solver implementations within $\pi$-PIC.